Scheduling multiple blog posts at once in WordPress saves hours of work each week.

 To create a new post, simply hover over the day when you plan to publish this content.
 Then, click on the New Post link when it appears.

-On the popup that appear, go ahead and type a name for your post into the ‘Title field.’
+In the popup that appears, go ahead and type a name for your post into the ‘Title field.’

-You can also choose the time when WordPress will publish this content.
-But you can always change the date and time later, so don’t worry about getting this right the first time around.
+You can also choose the time to publish this content.
+Plus, you can always change the date and time later, so don’t worry about getting this right the first time around.

-If you need help with timing, you can read our guide on when the best time to publish a blog is (+ how to test it).
+If you need help with timing, you can read our guide on the best time to publish a blog.

 If you need to use the full WordPress editor, then Editorial Calendar has a handy shortcut and it integrates very seamlessly with the editor.